BIGJRA/BIGJRA.github.io/rejuv.md

 and a Rift Matter, and you’ll be able to battle **Beldum!** It has two shields.
 Just make sure you don’t kill it or let it Take Down itself to death.
-When you catch it, your reward will be *Xen Waste.* Note that this is a special shadow Pokémon and needs to enter the Purify Chamber in the PC such that all 9 of the slots have perfect “flow” in order to be purified.
+When you catch it, your reward will be *Xen Waste.* Note that this is a special shadow Pokemon and needs to enter the Purify Chamber in the PC such that all 9 of the slots have perfect “flow” in order to be purified.
 Easiest way to do this is to stick 36 normal types in.